skip to main content

 • You don’t pay the Medicare levy (and you aren't often entitled to Medicare health benefits).

-• Australian residents with a tax file number generally pay a lower rate of tax than foreign residents.
+• Australian tax residents with a tax file number generally pay a lower rate of tax than foreign tax residents.

 Who pays tax in Australia?

-Australian residents are subject to Australian tax on worldwide income.
+Australian tax residents are generally subject to Australian tax on worldwide income.
 Non-residents are subject to Australian tax on Australian-source income only.

 How does Australian income tax for foreginers work?